petergridge/openweathermaphistory/README.md

 ```
 - You can change the unit of measure (°C to °F) for each sensor in the sensor settings.

+### Note
+Unit of measure is not applied to attributes only to the sensor state.
+Attribute values are supplied as metric values

 ## Resources
 Two files are created in the config directory:
 - One named for the instance of the integration with a '.pickle' extension